 1. Good Source of Cancer-Fighting Antioxidants

-Researchers from the University of Valencia in Spain have found that cucurbitacins antioxidants, a type of triterpene compound, can induce cancerous cell death (a process known as apoptosis).
+Researchers from the University of Valencia in Spain have found that cucurbitacins antioxidants, a type of triterpene compound, may induce cancerous cell death (a process known as apoptosis).
 The most significant mechanisms with regard to the apoptotic effects of cucurbitacins are their ability to modify activities via nuclear factors or genes and to activate anti-tumor proteins.
 As such, eating plenty of high-antioxidant foods like cucumbers may help lower your risk of cancer.

 2. High in Nutrients but Low in Calories

-Cucumbers are one of the vegetables with the highest water content, which means they offer valuable vitamins and minerals, yet they’re super low in calories — with only about 16 calories per cup.
-Since they’re about 95 percent water, they do a good job of taking up room in your stomach and visually adding volume to meals without weighing you down.
+Cucumbers are one of the vegetables with the highest water content.
+This means cucumber nutrition offers valuable vitamins and minerals, yet tis super low in calories — with only about 16 calories per cup.
+Since the cucumbers are about 95 percent water, they do a good job of taking up room in your stomach and visually adding volume to meals without weighing you down.

-This means you can eat more and feel satiated while still sticking to an overall healthy, low-calorie or low-carb weight loss plan.
+This means you can eat more and feel satiated while still sticking to an overall healthy, low-calorie or low-carb weight loss plan if needed.
 Plus, cucumber nutrition can help quench thirst and prevent the desire to snack due to dehydration.

 3. Helps Detoxify the Body

 Cucurbitacins are a category of diverse compounds found in the plants of family Cucurbitaceae, including cucumbers.
-These compounds can support the digestive tract, including helping to cleanse the liver, which is our main detoxifying organ, by removing accumulated toxins and waste materials from the blood and gut.
-They’re also a natural diuretic food, which means they can help the body produce more urine to carry out toxins and waste.
+These compounds can support the digestive tract and liver.
+The liver is the main detoxifying organ that works to naturally remove toxins and waste materials from the blood and gut.
+Cucumbers are also a natural diuretic food.
+This means they can help the body produce more urine to carry out toxins and waste.

 In the process, they’re great for reducing bloating and uncomfortable water retention — one reason to fill up on cucumbers after a night of salty food or alcohol.